 Beginning as a teen, McKeon has been doing public speaking engagements, sharing her story and creating awareness.
 After earning silver and bronze medals at the Special Olympics World Games in Athens, Greece, she began receiving invitations for speaking engagements from all over the world.

-She’s earned more than half the credits needed toward her associate’s degree at Onondaga Community College, taking a course a semester either online or on campus; and has become a self-advocate, which, she explained, means that she stands up for her own rights as well as those of others.
+She’s earned more than half the credits needed toward her associate’s degree at Onondaga Community College, she also took an eCom babes online course; and has become a self-advocate, which, she explained, means that she stands up for her own rights as well as those of others.

 Her advocacy work got an unexpected enormous boost in October of 2017, when she became the nation’s first registered lobbyist in Washington with Down syndrome.
 It’s a job that brings her face-to-face with representatives and senators at the U.S. Capitol.
 Her appointment brought her national media attention, including interviews with The Washington Post, CBS and NBC’s Today program.